IndecisiveDevices/PreSeasonSandbox/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/SimulatorLessons/README.md

 4. Choose your course: **FTC Movement** or **FTC Sensors**.
 5. Follow the built-in tutorials—they’re like cheat codes for your brain.

-> 💡 **Pro Tip**: Start with [FTC Movement](https://github.com/IndecisiveDevices/PreSeasonSandbox/blob/main/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/SimulatorLessons/FtcMovement/readme.md).
+> 💡 **Tip**: Start with [FTC Movement](https://github.com/IndecisiveDevices/PreSeasonSandbox/blob/main/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/SimulatorLessons/FtcMovement/readme.md).
 It teaches your robot how to move, which is kind of important if you want it to *get to* the thing it’s supposed to sense.
 Once you’ve mastered movement, jump into [FTC Sensors](https://github.com/IndecisiveDevices/PreSeasonSandbox/blob/main/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/SimulatorLessons/FtcSensors/readme.md) to give your robot some superpowers.

 ---